The 15 Best Ryokans in Hakone

 Guests can unwind in the natural hot spring baths, including an open-air bath with mountain views, or kick back in the communal lounge with a cup of tea after a day of exploring.
 There’s also a shared kitchen for those who like to cook their own meals, as well as free Wi-Fi and luggage storage for convenience.

-Plus, top sights like the Hakone Open-Air Museum, Okada Museum of Art, and Chisuji Falls are all within easy reach, while Miyanoshita Station is just a short walk away.
-Dorm beds start around $40 USD per night, with private rooms available ranging from about $140 to $370 USD per night for added comfort.
+Plus, the hotel’s location puts top sights like the Hakone Open-Air Museum, Okada Museum of Art, and Chisuji Falls within easy reach, with Miyanoshita Station just a short walk away.
+Dorm beds start around ¥6,000 per night ($40 USD), with private rooms ranging from about ¥21,000 to ¥55,500 per night ($140–$370 USD) for added comfort.

 Gora